Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 Here are some of my favorite choices for straw cups.
 Click through to buy!

-Sharon Says: This straw cup is one of my favorites because it grows with your little one–just take away the removable handles and continue to use this cup as your child’s drinking skills improve.
+Sharon Says: This straw cup grows with your little one — just take away the removable handles and continue to use this cup as your child’s drinking skills improve.
 This cup also has a unique almond shaped straw that opens upon mouth contact and a hinged cap that creates a leak proof top.

 Munchkin Any Angle Click Lock Weighted Straw Trainer Cup